 Dear Mr. President,

-On behalf of the Asthma and Allergy Foundation of America (AAFA), the leading patient organization advocating for people with asthma and allergies, and the oldest asthma and allergy patient group in the world, I am writing to request that you issue a proclamation declaring May as “National Asthma and Allergy Awareness Month.”
-I believe this declaration will support the leadership you’ve already demonstrated, and AAFA has supported, in addressing health equity, climate change, and access to health care.
+On behalf of the Asthma and Allergy Foundation of America (AAFA), the leading patient organization advocating for people with asthma and allergies and the oldest asthma and allergy patient group in the world, I am writing to request that you issue a proclamation declaring May as “National Asthma and Allergy Awareness Month.”
+I believe this declaration will support the leadership you’ve already demonstrated, and AAFA has supported, in addressing health equity, climate change, access to health care, and lowering the cost of inhalers.

-In the United States, asthma presents significant burdens for nearly 26 million adults and children, as well as their families and caregivers.
+I was honored to attend your event on April 3 on lowering health care costs where you recognized that in the United States, asthma presents significant burdens for over 27 million adults and children, as well as their families and caregivers.
 Annually, asthma costs our society an estimated $82 billion in direct and indirect expenses, including medical costs related to 4.9 million office visits, 1.5 million emergency visits, and 169,330 hospitalizations.
-It is estimated that, from 2019 to 2038, the total cost of uncontrolled asthma could exceed $963 billion in direct and indirect costs.
+It is estimated that from 2019 to 2038, the total cost of uncontrolled asthma could exceed $963 billion in direct and indirect costs.
 Asthma is also the leading chronic disease among children and a top reason for missed school days.

 Racial and ethnic disparities in the burden of asthma have long been established and supported by a large body of evidence.
-Black Americans have the highest rates of asthma.
-Black Americans are nearly three times more likely to die from asthma than white Americans.
-Black patients are also nearly six times more likely to be treated for asthma in hospital emergency rooms compared to white patients.
+Black people in the U.S. have the highest rates of asthma.
+Black people are nearly three times more likely to die from asthma than White Americans.
+Black patients are also nearly 6 times more likely to be treated for asthma in hospital emergency rooms compared to White patients.
 These disparities are largely driven by interrelated and multidimensional social and structural determinants.
 Long-term systemic racism and discriminatory policies in housing, education, labor, health care, and the environment have created disadvantages for minority populations and exacerbated racial disparities in health.

-Food allergies represent another significant burden on over 20 million Americans.
-Approximately one in sixteen children and adults in the U.S have food allergies.
-Food allergies can result in a severe reaction caused anaphylaxis that in rare cases can lead to death.
-Unfortunately, the prevalence and impact of food allergies in the U.S. are increasing; for example, the rate of emergency room visits for food-related anaphylaxis increased by 124% from 2005 through 2014.
-Children with food allergies are also two to four times more likely to have asthma or other allergic diseases.
+Food allergies represent another significant burden on over 20 million people in America.
+Approximately 1 in 16 children and adults in the U.S have food allergies.1,2 Food allergies can result in a severe reaction caused anaphylaxis that in rare cases can lead to death.
+Unfortunately, the prevalence and impact of food allergies in the U.S. are increasing; for example, the rate of emergency room visits for food-related anaphylaxis increased by 124% from 2005 through 2014.3 Children with food allergies are also two to four times more likely to have asthma or other allergic diseases.4

 Raising awareness and educating people on how to manage asthma and allergies is key to beginning to address these longstanding disparities and the burden of disease.
 National Asthma and Allergy Awareness week was first recognized in 1984 by President Reagan at AAFA’s request.
 We ask that you continue to recognize the importance of raising awareness for the millions of Americans and their families living with asthma and allergies and have included a draft proclamation for you use to this letter.
 Thank you for your consideration and leadership.